apac-mcm-aiops-asset/mcm-aiops-gitops-infra/README.md

+# Note 💡

+This repository has been archived and will no-longer be maintained.

+You can find it's new location at : https://github.com/one-touch-provisioning/otp-gitops-infra

-# Catalog of Infrastructure Resources
+## Catalog of Infrastructure Resources

 This git repository serves as a library of infrastructure related and clusterwide resources for the [MCM AIOps Asset](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops).
 The resources are plain YAMLs or YAMLs pacakged as a Helm Chart and can be referenced by ArgoCD Applications.